 Discovering Canada is really something.
-Apart from the stunning countryside, Canadians display a generally more laid back atmosphere than down South and yonder the mighty border.
+Apart from the stunning countryside, Canadians display a generally more laid back atmosphere than down South, and especially yonder the mighty border.
 Neat cities and generally nice people, you will find a pretty good and very active metal community.
 Power Metal outfits like Unleash the Archers, but also Demise of the Crown are part of this landscape.
-The latter just unleashed their self-titled and independent début album beginning of March 2016.
+The latter just unleashed their self-titled and independent debut album beginning of March 2016.

 Now, what have we got out of this jumble of styles?
 With a 7 track record of roughly over 30 minutes of sound and just barely over the threshold for an EP, Demise of the Crown better be good.
 And generally the dish does not disappoint, but it is not all straight A’s neither.

 At the start we have We are Invincible and it is at the front of the album for a reason.
 Raiding our ears with a style reminiscent of Van Halen (no kidding), it really gets the record going.
 Then some thrashy beginnings in Human Denial will for sure whet your appetite for more.
 This one is not bad at all – a refreshing track with some screams that could please Dani Filth and one of my favorites.

 Okay, ready for some Maiden-isms in the lyrics delivery department?
 Open the curtains, and in comes Save Me.
 The screams in this one really seem to step out of Eddie’s Best of former times.
 But then it is a bit difficult to decide if Dani Filth had some influence on that one too.
 By and large, a very varied track, alternating screaming bouts with melodic passages and some serious riffing and soloing.

 But then what?

 Well, the album does lose some steam in this second half.
 Worthy to be pointed out are Cold Dead Eyes – famous soloing on that one.
 And for sure the latest track Eons, which brings the album to a great close.
 Kind of rocky and not too wild, nice melody.